burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Very rarely, but sometimes while using templates inside templates, there is a need for the `template` qualifier is needed in case of difficulty in understanding.
+Sometimes while using templates inside templates, there is a need for the `template` qualifier is needed in case of difficulty in understanding.
 ```cpp
 template <typename S, typename T>
 T* allocate(S& storage, int numberOfElements)